 Home-immediately access 800+ free online publications.
 Download CD3WD (680 Megabytes) and distribute it to the 3rd World.
-CD3WD is a 3rd World Development private-sector initiative, mastered by Software Developer Alex Weir and hosted by GNUveau Networks (From globally distributed organizations, to supercomputers, to a small home server, if it's Linux, we know it.)ar.cn.de.en.es.fr.id.it.ph.po.ru.sw
+CD3WD is a 3rd World Development private-sector initiative, mastered by Software Developer Alex Weir and hosted by GNUveau\Networks (From globally distributed organizations, to supercomputers, to a small home server, if it's Linux, we know it.)ar.cn.de.en.es.fr.id.it.ph.po.ru.sw

+- The Improvement of Tropical and Subtropical Rangelands (BOSTID)

 - (introduction...)

-Acknowledgements
+- Acknowledgements

 - Panel on the improvement of tropical and subtropical rangelands

 - Contributors

 - National research council staff

-- Preface
+- ▶ Preface

 - Overview: Dimensions of a worldwide environmental crisis

 - Part I

-- 🗅 Part II
+- Part II

-- Board on science technology for international development
+- ☐ Board on science technology for international development